oktaytuncay/Kubernetes/kubernetes.md

 curl http://192.168.1.2:30008
 ```

-We can now use the port to access the we service using curl or a webserver.
+We can now use the port to access the web service using curl or a WebServer.

 So, what do we do when we have multiple pods?